Dominik2812/django_google_calendar_milestones/README.md

 ### forms.py
 Despite having two model classes only one from class is used: MileStoneForm.
 The reason to use the MileStoneForm class was the design of the DataInput fields, which look nicer with the form model.
 ### views.py
-The * views.py * consists of four major parts:
+The * views.py * consists of three major parts:
 * The **AccessToGoogleCalendar** class established the connection to your Google Calendar.
 On the first call, you will be redirected to a consent screen, where you permit access.
 Thereby a "token.pkl" is created and locally stored in your project directory.
 The token will then be used to access Google Calendar in all future calls.

 ![loadData](pics/access.png?raw=true "loadData")